fundraiser

 $25,000 Goal

-Recently, the legal team representing the BPSB reached a settlement with the school district resolving a 2019 lawsuit.
+Recently, the legal team representing the BPSB reached a settlement with the SAC City school district resolving a 2019 lawsuit.
 Presently, both parties are diligently collaborating to integrate programs, activities, and metrics into a 5-year plan for improvement.
-At long last, the amalgamation of the 42 recommendations and the poignant testimonies gathered during the listening sessions holds the promise of delivering effective solutions to rectify the severe challenges that children in general and Black children in particular have had to endure persistently.
+At long last, the amalgamation of 22 Domains and over 166 Actions promise the delivery of effective solutions to rectify the severe challenges that special education children in general and Black children in particular have historically endured.

 The Black Parallel School Board (BPSB) mobilizes, organizes, and recruits parents to take an active role in the educational lives of their children.
 They provide support and training to parents and the community to expand their power in creating systemic change to reverse the negative educational outcomes for their children.
 Through active participation, parents advocate for equitable instructional programs, activities, and resources to ensure that their children graduate with the greatest possibilities for future success.